 News story originally written on February 24, 2000

 How old are the trees in your backyard?
 They're probably not even close to the age of an ancient forest found buried in Michigan.
-During a mining operation, scientists from Michigan Technological University discovered spruce trees estimated to be over 10,000 years old.
+Scientists from Michigan Technological University discovered spruce trees estimated to be over 10,000 years old.

 Scientists say the forest began shortly after a glacier passed through.
 The glacier finally planted itself only 10 miles away.
 The climate started to warm up, and soon the glacier was melting.
 The water carried sand with it and travelled towards the forest.
 Scientists say the sand buried the forest quickly, but gently, so as not to damage the moss growing on the trunks.

 When the sections of wood were analyzed, scientists made an interesting discovery.
 There are tree rings inside the cross-sections, which are used by scientists as a way to study the history of the tree.
-There should have been a change in the rings because of the sudden change in climate.
-However, there was no indication that the trees knew anything about the changes.
+There should have been a change in the rings because of the sudden change in climate--but there wasn't.
 Basically, this means nature may not always warn us that the climate is changing.

 "Is there an indicator 50 years before that something's going to happen?"
 One scientist says.
 "It doesn't seem like it in the tree rings."